Wednesday, April 05, 2006

 Today, the New York Times has news of efforts to cut back on employee health care benefits.
 A memo to Wal-Mart's board proposes ways to limit health care costs, including discouraging unhealthy job applicants.

-This latest news is in line with the current trend in Corporate America to reduce health care benefits for employees.
+This latest news is in line with the current trend in

 Tuesday, October 18, 2005